ohaiibuzzle/almost-universal-installer/README.md

 # What is does:

-There's a few notable functions:
+There're a few notable functions:
 - `getOS()`: Returns the ID of the **distro** or **base distro**, depending on `ID` or `ID_LIKE` in **/etc/os-release**
 - `systemInstall()`: Install packages from a **Python list**, using the distro got from `getOS()`
 - `systemUpdate()`: Same as `systemInstall()`, except for updating the system